Siri, I’m Getting Pulled Over…Can You Legally Record a Traffic Stop?

 Multiple federal appellate courts have unanimously confirmed that the First Amendment guarantees Americans the right to record police officers in public places.
 Even in states that normally require two parties to consent to a recording, Federal Courts have consistently ruled that police officers have no expectation of privacy during a police stop.

 It is understandable in the current climate for people to fear for their safety in different circumstances.
-Having this app can offer some peace of mind during a very stressful situation.
+This app can offer peace of mind during a very stressful situation.